.

 Persuading Congress: A Practical Guide to Parlaying an Understanding of Congressional Folkways and Dynamics into Successful Advocacy on Capitol Hill

-Capitol Hill Workshop materials include the Training Edition of Persuading Congress
+Materials include the Training Edition of Persuading Congress

 In Persuading Congress, Joseph Gibson, a longtime veteran of Capitol Hill, offers masterful counsel to anyone who wants to work well with Congress.
 In Washington, there are well over 10,000 registered lobbyists.
 Very few grasp and convey the keys to successful advocacy as well as Gibson does."